 During this critical time in 1985 and 1986, the stars aligned, and Jinnie and Joan’s paths intersected through mutual contacts at the Canadian Cancer Society.
 Joining together, these two innovative women became the co-founders of Mission Air Transportation Network (now Hope Air).

 On a brisk November day, Hope Air arranged its first flight for a Canadian to get from their home to the hospital – a child from New Brunswick travelled to Toronto for cancer treatment.
 In that first year, the charity arranged 56 flights.

-Since then, Hope Air has arranged more than 120,000 free flights for low-income Canadians travelling to vital medical care far from home.
+Since then, Hope Air has arranged more than 150,000 travel arrangments for Canadians in financial need travelling to vital medical care far from home.

 On June 7th, a letters patent is issued to incorporate Mission Air Transportation Network.